 The second-biggest advantage of digital advertisement?
 Analytics.
 Today, using free email marketing services like MailChimp, any small business owner can do their own A-B testing on their promotions to see what works and what doesn’t.
 Since every industry, company, and customer is different, the perfect digital ad can not only bring you more sales, but help you learn from your own mistakes in real time.

 In the world of digital advertising, trends can come and go in the time it takes to blink.
 In fact, by the time either you are your customers are even aware of a trend, it’s probably on its way out.
 This is a blessing; it means that you have lots of room to innovate.
 Offer the kinds of deals your customers and competitors have never heard or seen before.
 If it works, you are one step ahead in a game where that’s the only thing that matters.
 If it doesn’t, it will forgotten as quickly as you thought of it.

 Obviously, discounts are a way to make money, not lose it.
 The strategies described above should be able to get you started thinking about the various strategies you can use to promote your business with sales, discounts, and premium offer promotions.
 To find a sales strategy that works for you, we recommend offering multiple online promotions simultaneously and gauging their relative success.
-A qualified digital agency can help you determine metrics and run analytics on your offers to maximize your ROI.
+A qualified pay-per-click agency can help you determine metrics and run analytics on your offers to maximize your ROI.